harshitsinghai77/nemo-ai-core-agent/README.md

 Nemo AI is an autonomous AI agent that turns Jira stories into first draft of Pull Request — automatically.
 It understands your jira story, analyzes your existing codebase, and creates a GitHub Pull Request with a first draft of the solution.
 It works with your existing tools like Jira, Confluence, GitHub, and AWS, so it fits naturally into your development workflow.

-### Hackathon Requirements

-**LLM**: AWS Bedrock (Claude Sonnet 4, Nova Pro)
-**AgentCore**: Code Interpreter for secure code execution
-**Autonomous Capabilities**: Multi-agent workflow with reasoning
-**External Integrations**: MCP Servers (Context7 MCP and AWS Knowledge MCP Server), GitHub, Confluence, Jira
-**Best Strands SDK Implementation**: Advanced multi-agent patterns

 ## Architecture

 ### Core Engine (This Repository)
-The core engine that manages the complete workflow from ingesting Jira story to Github Pull request.
-Built using a sophisticated multi-agent architecture with AWS Bedrock and AgentCore integration.
+Core Engine — Orchestrates the complete Nemo AI workflow for both code development ("First Draft") and data analysis ("Unpaid Intern").
+Built a modular, multi-agent system using AWS Bedrock and AgentCore.

 ### System Internals

 #### Multi-Agent Workflow Architecture
-The system employs a **7-agent pipeline** that processes Jira stories through distinct phases:
+The system employs a **8-agent pipeline** that processes Jira stories through distinct phases:

-1. **Planner Agent** (`planner_prompt`) - Analyzes Jira stories and creates implementation plans
+1. **Planner Agent** - Analyzes Jira stories and creates implementation plans
-2. **Senior Engineer Agent** - The only agent that writes code, implements changes
+2. **Senior Engineer Agent** - Responsible for implementing the proposed solution.
+The only agent that modifies code.
 3. **Code Reviewer Agent** - Comprehensive code review covering security, quality, and design
 4. **Coding Standards Agent** - Python best practices and PEP compliance
 5. **System Design Agent** - Architecture and design patterns review